Killing Me Softly with His Song: Lori Lieberman version

 Lieberman recorded the song in late 1971 and released it as a single in 1972, produced by Gimbel and Fox.
 This version did not chart.
 Lieberman promoted the album by touring, and she always introduced the song "Killing Me Softly" by describing its origin in the McLean performance.
 Gimbel and Fox even wrote out for her this introduction of the song so that she could deliver it consistently at each performance.
-In 1973 in her first appearance on national television, Lieberman described this same origin story on The Mike Douglas Show after performing the song.
+In 1973, in her first appearance on national television, Lieberman described this same origin story on The Mike Douglas Show after performing the song.
 When Lieberman toured through Canada in 1974 to promote her second album, Billboard magazine carried a public relations piece from Capitol Records about the three-way "song-producing team" of Lieberman/Gimbel/Fox, including a description of the Don McLean performance inspiring the song "Killing Me Softly".
 Gimbel was quoted saying that he relied on Lieberman to inspire his songwriting creativity since he had passed the most creative days of his youth: "Now I need a reason to write, and Lori is one of the best reasons a lyricwriter could have."

-Don McLean said in 1973 that he was surprised to find out that the song described his singing.
-"I'm absolutely amazed.
-I've heard both Lori's and Roberta's version and I must say I'm very humbled about the whole thing.
-You can't help but feel that way about a song written and performed as well as this one is."
+Don McLean said in 1973 that he was surprised to find out that the song described his singing:

 Disputed origin

-In the 1970s both Gimbel and Fox were in agreement with Lieberman about the song's origin at a McLean concert.
+In the 1970s, both Gimbel and Fox were in agreement with Lieberman about the song's origin at a McLean concert.
 Sean Derek, who worked for Gimbel and Fox as an assistant in the 1970s, confirmed that the two men would tell the McLean origin story "all the time".
 However, Gimbel and Fox changed their stories around 1997, to reduce or dismiss Lieberman's contribution.